Dust removal timescale in galaxies across cosmic time: Data and sample

-\cite{Pacifici2023} compared 14 widely used SED fitting codes, including MAGPHYS and CIGALE, applied to CANDELS datasets at z $\sim$ 1--3.
-To characterise the performance of each code, the authors examined the distributions of physical parameters derived from each SED fitting result.
-The stellar mass distributions are largely consistent across codes, indicating that varying modelling assumptions have minimal influence on this parameter \citep[see also][]{Santini2015}, this suggests stellar mass may be the most reliably constrained quantity obtainable through SED fitting.
+\cite{Pacifici2023} compared 14 widely used SED fitting codes, including MAGPHYS and CIGALE, applied to CANDELS (Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey; \citealt{Grogin2011, Koekemoer2011}) datasets: (i) at z $\sim$ 1 with rest-frame photometry of near-UV to the near-IR, (ii) at z $\sim$ 1 with additional IR photometry, (iii) at z $\sim$ 3 photometry of rest-frame far-UV to the near-IR.
+To characterise the performance of each code, the authors examined the distributions of physical parameters derived from each SED fitting result. (i) The stellar mass distributions are largely consistent across codes, indicating that varying modelling assumptions have minimal influence on this parameter \citep[see also][]{Santini2015}; this suggests that $M_{\rm stellar}$ is the most reliably constrained quantity obtainable through SED fitting.
 The authors also examined SFR and dust attenuation, finding that their distributions peak at different values across codes.
-Higher SFRs are typically accompanied by higher dust attenuation, pointing to a strong age--dust degeneracy in the modelling.
+Higher SFRs are typically accompanied by higher dust attenuation, pointing to a strong age--dust degeneracy in the modelling. (ii) Additional IR photometry is valuable for better constraining dust emission, which in turn improves estimates of dust attenuation and SFR.
+Fits without IR photometry overestimate dust attenuation by about 0.2 dex.
+This effect is most evident in galaxies with moderate SFRs and dust content, where the attenuation prior can bias results towards higher values. (iii) The results closely resemble those in case (i), showing comparable stellar masses and elevated dust attenuation values at high SFRs.
+Emission from young stars is less age-degenerate, making it easier to separate stellar population (i.e. the SFH) and reducing code discrepancies.
+All codes indicate low dust attenuation, as expected for H-band-selected (1.65\,$\mu$m) galaxies at $z\sim$ 3, where dusty galaxies are typically too faint.

 \cite{Paspaliaris2023} provided a direct comparison between physical parameters derived using MAGPHYS and those obtained with CIGALE, based on the GAMA sample.
-They found that stellar masses are consistent, with a typical scatter of around $\pm$ 0.25\,dex, and no significant systematic offset, as indicated by a median difference of only 0.0006\,dex.
-The dust mass estimations show increased scatter, around $\pm$ 1\,dex, with a median offset of 0.2\,dex.
+They found that $M_{\rm stellar}$ are consistent, with a typical scatter of around $\pm$ 0.25\,dex, and no significant systematic offset, as indicated by a median difference of only 0.0006\,dex.
+The dust mass estimations show increased scatter, around $\pm$ 1\,dex, with CIGALE values being on average 0.2\,dex higher than those from MAGPHYS.
 The discrepancy in the SED fitting results is driven by the specific dust grain models adopted in the analysis \citep[for details, see Appendix A of][]{Paspaliaris2023}.
+The sample from \citetalias{Donevski2020} was obtained using the dust model of \cite{Draine2014}, whereas \cite{Paspaliaris2023} employed \textsc{THEMIS} \citep{Jones2013,Jones2017,Kohler2014}.
+We acknowledge that the two studies adopt different dust models.
+On average, dust masses derived using the \cite{Draine2014} model are approximately 0.15\,dex higher than those obtained with \textsc{THEMIS}, whereas SFR and $M_{\rm stellar}$ estimates remain largely consistent between the two models \citep{Nersesian2019}.